luox-app/luox/src/javascript/components/About.md

 ### Source code availability and license

 The source code is available on GitHub (https://github.com/luox-app/luox/) under an MIT License.

+### Validation

+*luox* has been validated and endorsed by the CIE.
+The validation report can be found [here](https://github.com/luox-app/luox/raw/master/docs/CIE_Software_Check_of_luox_app.pdf):

+**This software incorporates methods, formulae, spectral function calculations and spectra from the International Commission on Illumination (CIE).
+The CIE endorses this software having made a black-box evaluation of the software as of Feb.
+11, 2021, finding that the software performs satisfactorily.
+This software is not a replacement for the CIE publications and works from which it is derived.
+The user is advised to consult the original publications and works for proper understanding of and calculation of the result of this software.**

 ### Alternatives